Bedfordshire Birding in February

 Mediterranean Gulls are more widespread in the UK in recent years with hundreds of pairs breeding along the south coast and it is not unusual for birds to turn up in the roosts with up to three birds on occasion in February.
 With a mix of ages and plumages, it is possible to recognise individuals when the birds can be found regularly.

-In recent winters some very impressive flocks of seed-eating birds have been found including the group at Stotfold in 2010 which included 800+ Corn Buntings accompanied by over 100 Yellowhammers, Skylarks, Stock Doves and Starlings.
+In recent winters some very impressive flocks of seed-eating birds have been found including a group at Stotfold in 2010 which included 800+ Corn Buntings accompanied by over 100 Yellowhammers, Skylarks, Stock Doves and Starlings.
 A similar flock was present in early 2011 near Biggleswade and one observer had a tantalising glimpse of a Rustic Bunting with this group indicating what may be hiding amongst the commoner species.
 Unfortunately, there are many locations which seem devoid of birds and these large flocks now only suggest the mass of birds that may have been present in Bedfordshire in previous decades when farming practice was different.

 February is a good month for searching out these farmland bird flocks as they concentrate around areas of good feeding, maybe a remaining game strip of maize or sunflowers.
 Brambling is usually a good bird to find which has had a couple of particularly lean years recently.
 A key species for which records are always welcome is Tree Sparrow; recent years have seen a few small parties in regular farmland locations such as around Southill and in 2014/15 near Upper Caldecotte but generally this is now a very scarce species in the county and these birds appear to be winter visitors from elsewhere, perhaps North Lincolnshire or Yorkshire.